-These positions can help you pray right, by getting your body into (or, sometimes, out of the way of) your prayers, and as a way to use the body to express what the prayer is for.
+These positions can help you pray right by getting your body into (or, sometimes, out of the way of) your prayers.
+It becomes a way to use the body to express what the prayer is for.
 Prayer is done with your whole self, and the body is part of that.
-But the body positions themselves are unimportant to God, who has seen them all before and has seen liars and fools use them all.
+But the body positions themselves are unimportant to God, who has seen liars and fools use them all.
 They are useful to know for your own benefit.
-The key is that you are having a living response with God, speaking and listening, thinking and receiving.
-Whatever prayer position your body is in, God is still paying attention.
+The key to all prayer positions and postures is that you are having a living response with God, speaking and listening, thinking and receiving.
+Whatever position your body is in, God is still paying attention.
 And that is ultimately what counts.

 (This fact should be of special comfort to those who can't get into those positions due to handicap.
 You can pray from the position you're in, and it's just as good as any other so long as you're fully behind your prayers.)

 A Spirithome dare: try each of these positions out in prayer, if you can do so safely.
 When done, then take a pad and a pen, and quickly jot down what you were sensing, what came to mind, and how fully you were able to immerse yourself in prayer.